Welcome to the Licensed Vocational Nursing (LVN) Program!

 1. Apply to TSC and meet the general TSC admission requirements (available in the TSC Office of the registrar).
 TSC Enrollment Checklist

-3. Testing is conducted on set dates.
-HESI exams may be taken twice per calendar year.
-If repeating the HESI entrance exams, a 30-day window is required between exams and a remediation packet must be completed before taking the repeat exam.
+4. Testing is conducted on set dates.
+TEAS 7 exams may be taken twice per calendar year.
+If repeating the TEAS entrance exams, a 30-day window is required between exams

 Admission requirements include:

-2. HESI entrance requirement must have been completed within 12 months of the application deadline
+2. TEAS entrance requirement must have been completed within 12 months of the application deadline

 3. Two letters of recommendation from a physician, professor, or employer/supervisor

 4. Completed application to the Vocational Nursing Program in its entirety.
 An application must be submitted for each application cycle.
-Official transcripts from all colleges and universities attended must be on file in the Admission and Records Office and VN office
+Official transcripts from all colleges and universities attended must be on file in the Admission and Records Office and the nursing office.

 5. There are no required prerequisites